postgresml/postgresml/pgml-apps/cargo-pgml-components/README.md

 </div>
 ```

 Components can be placed into any directory under `src/components`.
-They have to be in their own folder, so to have components organized neatly, you'd need to create folders that only contain other components and not be a component by itself.
+They have to be in their own folder, so to have components organized neatly, you'd need to have folders that only contain other components and not be a component by itself.

 For example, all buttons can be placed in `controls/buttons`, e.g. `controls/buttons/primary`, `controls/buttons/secondary`, but there cannot be a component in `controls/buttons`.
 There is no inherent limitation in our framework, but it's good to keep things tidy.

+`pgml-components` does all of this automatically and makes sure that you don't accidently add components into a directory that already has one.